 My middle daughters were acolytes and lit the altar candles.

-I began with a poem, First Coming by Madeleine L’Engle.
+A poem, First Coming by Madeleine L’Engle:

 He did not wait till the world was ready,